learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 **[Castle in the  Sky.](https://www.youtube.com/watch?v=14N5oHBaOSE&feature=youtu.be)**  Build a Unity scene fit for a monarch while getting a tour of the user interface and learning basic transform tools, camera manipulation, and how to add objects.

-Three Ways to Add a Controller.
-Need an avatar in your scene that your player can control?
-Learn how to add three different kinds of controllers to your scene and troubleshoot common problems with th
+**Adding a Controller.** Need an avatar in your scene that your player can control?
+Learn how to add three different kinds of controllers to your scene.

 ## Making Things Happen with the Keyboard